-The Kew-Forest Upper School provides rigorous college preparatory academics with co-curricular programs in a supportive atmosphere.
-Teachers, administrators, parents and students cooperate so that every child is inspired to achieve.
-Our program is traditional and progressive with a curriculum that emphasizes the fundamentals of English, mathematics, science, world languages and history, as well as 21st century skills in technology and creative innovation.
-Classic liberal arts courses like Development of Civilizations are offered alongside exciting electives such as Media and Gaming, Psychology and The Mathematics of Business.
-Juniors and seniors take a range of challenging Advanced Placement courses in subjects including: biology, chemistry, physics, calculus, statistics, world history, U.S. History, English Language, literature, and world languages.
+The Kew-Forest Upper School faculty, 83% of whom hold advanced degrees, provide a rigorous college preparatory academic program with co-curricular options in a supportive atmosphere.
+Our program is both traditional and progressive with a curriculum that emphasizes the fundamentals of English, mathematics, science, world languages, history, and visual and performing arts, as well as 21st century skills in technology and creative innovation.
+Classic liberal arts courses like Development of Civilizations are offered alongside exciting electives such as Myth and Game Design & Development.
+Beyond our core and Honors curriculum, juniors and seniors are eligible to take a range of challenging Advanced Placement courses in subjects including Biology, Chemistry, Physics, Calculus, World History, U.S. History, U.S. Law & Government, English Language and Literature, Studio Art, and World Languages.

-The Kew-Forest Upper School is a place where every student is valued.
-Small class sizes mean that each student is encouraged and expected to participate.
-Students learn by doing as they work together on group activities and round table discussions while teachers circulate to offer guidance and mentorship.
-The low student/teacher ratio means that teachers get to know the students and their work extremely well allowing them to provide detailed feedback to meet individual needs.
+Students thrive in these courses because The Kew-Forest Upper School is a place where every student is valued.
+An average class size of 14 students means that each student is seen and encouraged and expected to participate.
+Students learn by doing as they work together on group activities and take the lead in round table discussions while teachers offer guidance and mentorship.
+With 150 students in the Middle and Upper School, the 6.5:1 student/teacher ratio means that teachers come to know their students and their work extremely well, allowing them to provide detailed feedback to meet individual needs.